notryanb/notryanb.github.io/_posts/2019-06-19-rust-doom-fire-fx.md

 This post will cover creating the Doom fire effect using
 - Stable Rust (1.35.0 as of time of writing)
 - [SDL2 crate]
-- Preferrably macOS or linux (I wasn't able to get SDL2 configured on Windows properly)
+- Preferrably macOS or linux (I wasn't able to get SDL2 configured on Windows properly before working on the project)
 - [Ferris], the Rust mascot

 The code from my personal implementation is [located here](https://github.com/notryanb/doom_fire_fx) if want to skip the article.